oric-software/OricGigaDemo/README.md

 1) Use extract.bat

-In Extraction, you will find a lot of files.
+In Extraction folder, you will find a lot of files.

 2) Edit with a hex editor introBars.bar replace the 3 first bytes ($20 $33 $20) with $ea $ea $ea